TylerKalosza/PlexPi/README.md

 After that, it’s just a matter of running the normal `sudo apt update` and the Plex Media Server repo will be enabled on the OS.

 Finally, to install Plex, run the command `sudo apt install plexmediaserver`.

+## Configure Plex Media Server
+Open a web browser and navigate to http://<ip_address>:32400/web.

 # Useful Commands
 | Command | Description |